xasos/Hackathon-Resources/README.md

 Hackathon-Resources
 ===================

 Collection of high quality hackathon resources for hackathongoers and hackathon organizers.
+If you find anything new, feel free to submit a pull request!

 ## Hackathon Awareness